Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Conditional Mean Estimator via Likelihood Ratio Method

-As indicated in Lemma~\ref{lem:consistency}, the self-normalized LR estimator is biased but consistent.
-We adopt it in our study because it has a convenient ESS approximation.
-In particular, \citet{kong1992} shows that the variance of $\estmuSN_{ij}$ can be approximated as
+As shown in Lemma~\ref{lem:consistency}, the self-normalized LR estimator is biased but consistent.
+We adopt the self-normalized LR estimator in our study because it has a convenient ESS approximation.~\cite{kong1992} shows that the variance of $\estmuSN_{ij}$ can be approximated as